 A recent study by Vodafone highlighted global disparities in employer and talent attitudes surrounding flexibility.
 While 61 percent of global organizations experienced a profit increase after implementing popular flex time strategies, some are facing cultural or institutional barriers to implementation.
 While only 8 percent of UK-based employers fear a productivity drop from telecommuting, that figure jumps to 33 percent in Hong Kong.

 Although research by PGI has found that 79 percent of employees in the Middle East, Europe and APAC telecommute at least one day per week, Western-based organizations have historically been more likely than APAC-based organizations to offer flexible working arrangements, though the tides could be turning.
-The Japan Times reports that Japanese civil servants have recently been granted flexible time for family obligations.

 Flexibility has been linked to productivity, lowered stress and satisfaction, according to One Million For Work Flexibility, but it may not have the same impact at an institution or location where employees receive six weeks paid vacation each year or extensive parental leave according to national policy.
 Designing the right flex time policy should involve cultural and institutional intelligence, which is often best informed by human capital management (HCM) data and engagement analytics.

 Employers Committed to Flex Time — and the Impact